 Worry not though, because I am here to tell you how to fix broken ganache.
-There are plenty of tutorials out there that tell you how to fix broken ganache, and they all are effective as long as you don’t mind that your fixed ganache is now runnier than it was originally.
+There are plenty of tutorials out there that tell you how to save split ganache, and they all are effective as long as you don’t mind that your fixed ganache is now runnier than it was originally.

 Why Does Ganache Break?

 When ganache breaks, it’s very similar to what happens when chocolate seizes.
 The fat to water ratio is too high (there’s way too much fat in relation to the amount of water present), so the fat decides to join up and leave the emulsion en masse, just pooling freely in the bowl while the cocoa solids clump together to gossip and the water sulks.

-Rules for Making Ganache That Is Smooth and Shiny
+Tips for Making Ganache That Is Smooth and Shiny

 - Make sure the chocolate is chopped into wee pieces.
 Chocolate chip size works.
-So does grated chocolatge.
+So does grated chocolate.
 The smaller the pieces, the more quickly it will emulsify and the less chance you have of things going awry.
 One of my favorite ways to get small pieces and extremely small pieces is to cut the chocolate with a serrated knife.